Medical expert of the article

 - Epilepsy and other pathologies.

-To scan the vessels of the brain, tomographs with a power of 0.3 T or more are used.
-Before the procedure, you must take off all metal items, including clothing with metal inserts.
-The patient is injected with a contrast, then placed on a couch, the head is fixed and pushed into the tomograph.
+Tomographs with a power of 0.3 T are used to scan the brain vessels.
+Before the procedure, it is necessary to remove all metal items, including clothing with metal inserts.
+The patient is injected with contrast, then placed on a couch, the head is fixed and moved into the tomograph.

 The duration of the procedure depends on the power of the device, on average it takes no more than 45 minutes.
-If, in addition to angiography, spectroscopy is performed (the study of biochemical processes inside cells), then this requires additional time.
-After completing the diagnosis, the radiologist deciphers the images obtained and gives his opinion.
-[18]
+If in addition to angiography spectroscopy is performed (study of biochemical processes inside cells), then this requires additional time.
+After completing the diagnosis, the radiologist deciphers the images obtained and gives his conclusion. [ 18 ]

 MR angiography has a number of contraindications.
-The procedure is prohibited in case of hypersensitivity to a contrast agent, during pregnancy, for patients with pacemakers, electronic or metal implants and even braces.
-[19]
+The procedure is prohibited in case of hypersensitivity to the contrast agent, during pregnancy, for patients with pacemakers, electronic or metal implants and even braces. [ 19 ]

 MRI of the pituitary gland with contrast

 The pituitary gland is an appendage of the brain.
-The gland is located in the bone pocket (Turkish saddle).
+The gland is located in a bony pocket (sella turcica).
 Its dimensions are 5-13 mm in length, 3-5 mm in width and about 6-8 mm in height.
-But, despite such tiny size, the pituitary gland acts as the central organ of the endocrine system.
-It produces hormones that are responsible for regulating the work of the entire body.
+But despite such tiny dimensions, the pituitary gland is the central organ of the endocrine system.
+It produces hormones that are responsible for regulating the functioning of the entire body.

 The main functions of the pituitary gland:

-- The production of hormones of the thyroid gland, gonads, adrenal glands.
+- Production of hormones of the thyroid gland, sex glands, and adrenal glands.

 - Affects the endocrine, genitourinary and reproductive systems.